isabella232/journeys.en/help/using/reporting.md

 * **Delivery - Open rate**: Total number of opened messages compared to the number of delivered messages.
 * **Delivery - Click rate**: Total number of clicks in a delivery compared to the number of delivered messages.

 The Journey flow visualization allows you to see the path of your targeted profiles step-by-step through your journey.
+This is only available when targeting one journey.

         ![](assets/dynamic_report_journey_10.png)